Westwing-Home-and-Living/Ninja-Printer/README.md

 ### Production

-For production you'll also need to follow the above steps, but you'll need upload your chrome-extension/browser directory to [chrome web store](https://chrome.google.com/webstore/category/extensions) and install from there.
+For production you'll need to follow the above steps for the host (Step 3 or 4), but for the browser extension you'll need upload your chrome-extension/browser directory to [chrome web store](https://chrome.google.com/webstore/category/extensions) and install from there.
+This makes distribution easier for clients.

 Installation
 ------------